Ceremony Check-in and Marriage License

 Getting Ready to Enter the County Clerk's Office to Check-in

-Step 2: At about 10 minutes before your scheduled San Francisco City Hall ceremony, it's time to check in.
+Step 2: At about 5-10 minutes before your scheduled San Francisco City Hall ceremony, it's time to check-in.
 You walk into the County Clerk's office at room 168 and show your Identification and Marriage License.
 The Clerk will check your paperwork to make sure everything is in order and then issue you a ceremony number.
 You then walk back into the hallway and wait for your number to be called.
 No need to bring your witness in the County Clerk's office yet, but they should be waiting in the wings.
 On occasion a couple with receive their number and have it called immediately.
 In that case, your witness should be in the area so they can sign the license.

 The couple checking in at the County Clerk's Office just before their wedding ceremony.

 Step 3: Wait for your number to be called and make sure your witness stays within reach.
 Depending upon how the day is going at San Francisco city hall, your number may be called almost immediately or it may take up to 20 minutes.
 We always recommend that the couple stick around, just in case their number is called suddenly.
 Once you hear your number, grab your witness and head back into the Clerk's Office to meet your officiant to sign the marriage license.
 At this point (April, 2022), the County Clerk is asking that you only bring 1 witness to sign.
 Only one is needed legally and this is a Covid-19 precaution.
 Sorry, witness you have to stick around, you will have to use the restroom later.

 Bride and Groom holding their wedding ceremony number